 North Carolina State University

 NC State is currently ranked as the top public university in the state for educational quality, socio-economic mobility, alumni success, and value by Money Magazine.
 Through NC State’s College of Design is one of the best graphic design colleges in the country.
-Their bachelor’s in graphic design, a degree that provides a strong design foundation and plenty of hands-on experience, to produce well-rounded, professional designers.
+Their bachelor’s in graphic design provides a strong design foundation and plenty of hands-on experience, to produce well-rounded, professional designers.

 During your first year at NC State, you will take basic design and studio courses.
 Starting with year two, you will complete a core sequence that pairs a six-credit studio course with a co-requisite typography studio course.
 During your final year, you will apply the concepts, methods, and techniques you learn through real-world experience with clients and organizations.

 Graphic design students have many exciting opportunities through this program, including the option to study abroad for either a semester or summer at the NC State Prague Institute.
-Alumni work as senior designers and creative directors for their own businesses or for internationally known organizations such as NBC Universal, Apple, Nike Creative, and Microsoft, to name a few.
+Alumni work as senior designers and creative directors for their own businesses or for internationally known organizations such as:

 Penn State University